- Newly built house in sought after village

 - Ample parking

 Rookery House offers a wonderful opportunity to purchase an impressive new build property set high up overlooking the village of Croscombe and the countryside beyond.
-The house is still under construction by the locally well renowned firm of builders, Oatley Construction.
+The house has been built by the locally well renowned firm of builders, Oatley Construction.

 The house has been cleverly designed by Collier Reading Architects of Wells to create a wonderfully spacious and contemporary family home.
 Constructed of block which in part is stone faced with natural local stone with the rest being rendered.